whaynes/STCW23/jekyll/assessments/Engine/OICEW-5-1F.md

 ### Condition

-{{ "Using an approved simulator, in the laboratory, or aboard ship and given access to a steam heated flash-type, jacket water heated Nyrex-type or a reverse osmosis fresh water generator as selected by the assessor.
+Using an approved simulator, in the laboratory, or aboard ship and given access to a steam heated flash-type, jacket water heated Nyrex-type or a reverse osmosis fresh water generator as selected by the assessor.

-" | markdownify }}

 ### Performance requirement